 - Elevate the extremity and move the unaffected fingers to reduce swelling and prevent stiffness. - Keep your bandage clean, dry, and intact until your first post-operative visit, unless instructed otherwise.
 You can purchase a cast seal to put over the bandage to keep it from getting wet while showering. - You will receive local numbing medicine around the surgical site at the time of surgery.
-In some patients, this can last for a few days after surgery. - Refrain from lifting anything greater than 2 lbs (about the weight of a cup of coffee), or any vigorous squeezing, gripping, etc. with your operative hand.
+Numbness in the wrist and digits is expected immediately after surgery and in some patients, this can last for a few days after surgery. - Refrain from lifting anything greater than 2 lbs (about the weight of a cup of coffee), or any vigorous squeezing, gripping, etc. with your operative hand.